Four Images to Cement Your Brand’s Online Identity

 It’s important to maximize your presence and use every space you’re given as a platform for boosting your identity.

-Icons are basically the support group to your logo.
+Icons are basically the support group for your logo.
 Aesthetically, they should follow the same art style and color scheme and are scattered throughout your copy to highlight important sections.

 They can be as simple as tick boxes marking items on a list to something as sophisticated as customized icons for action words.